-In this article I am going to explain the differences between clumping litter vs non-clumping cat litter.
+In this article, I’m comparing the differences between clumping litter vs non-clumping cat litter.

 Like many products, both have their advantages and disadvantages.

-This article will look at the key differences and hopefully help you decide which one is right for you.
+This article will look at the key differences and hopefully help you decide which one is best for you.

 Let’s get started.